General relativity: Gravitational-wave astronomy

 Observations of binary pulsars provide strong indirect evidence for the existence of gravitational waves (see Orbital decay, above).
 Detection of these waves is a major goal of contemporary relativity-related research.
 Several land-based gravitational wave detectors are in operation, for example the interferometric detectors GEO 600, LIGO (two detectors), TAMA 300 and VIRGO.
-Various pulsar timing arrays are using millisecond pulsars to detect gravitational waves in the 10^{−9} to 10^{−6} hertz frequency range, which originate from binary supermassive blackholes.
+Various pulsar timing arrays are using millisecond pulsars to detect gravitational waves in the 10^{−9} to 10^{−6} hertz frequency range, which originate from binary supermassive black holes.
 A European space-based detector, eLISA / NGO, is under development, with a precursor mission (LISA Pathfinder) having launched in December 2015.

 Observations of gravitational waves promise to complement observations in the electromagnetic spectrum.
 They are expected to yield information about black holes and other dense objects such as neutron stars and white dwarfs, about certain kinds of supernova implosions, and about processes in the very early universe, including the signature of certain types of hypothetical cosmic string.
 In February 2016, the Advanced LIGO team announced that they had detected gravitational waves from a black hole merger.